brownbreadandjam/brownbreadandjam/XL-README.md

 <h1><em>Welcome to Brown Bread and Jam</em></h1>
-<h5>I am Naved, a data architect from Calgary operating as "Brown Bread and Jam".</h5>
+<h5>Brown Bread and Jam is an independent freelance domain for ETL pipelines, system architecture, web development, and other corporate needs.</h5>
-<h6>And I provide freshly-baked solutions to clients with data & design tools.</h6>
+<h6>I am Naved, the principal (only) baker at my corporate bakery.
+And I provide freshly-baked solutions to clients with data & design tools.</h6>

 ---

 ### Highlights
 - Turning raw data into clear insight with R, Python, Power BI